Changepoint Detection: An Analysis of the Central England Temperature Series: Structural Change Models

 \section{Structural Change Models}

-To explore structural changes in the CET series, a layered changepoint analysis, gradually building on past findings, will be conducted.
+To explore structural changes in the CET series, a hierarchical changepoint analysis, gradually building on past findings, will be conducted.
 Let $X_t$ denote the annual temperature observed at time $t$ and suppose that data from the years $1, \ldots, N$ are available.
 In general, a changepoint analysis partitions the series into $m+1$ distinct regimes, each regime having homogeneous characteristics.
 The number of changepoints $m$ is unknown and needs to be estimated from the series.
-Let $\tau_i$ denote the $i$th changepoint time.
-The changepoint times partition the series into $m+1$ distinct regimes (segments); boundary conditions take $\tau_0=0$ and $\tau_{m+1}=N$.
+Let $\tau_i$ denote the $i$th changepoint time; boundary conditions take $\tau_0=0$ and $\tau_{m+1}=N$.